 Ingredients

-- Add 2 cups gluten free flour blend, 2 tablespoons aluminum free baking powder, and 1 teaspoon salt to a large mixing bowl and whisk the ingredients to blend them.
+- Combine 2 cups gluten free flour blend, 2 tablespoons aluminum-free baking powder, and 1 teaspoon salt to a large mixing bowl and whisk the ingredients to blend them.
 Add the cold 5 tablespoons unsalted butter.

 - Use a pastry blender to cut in the butter into the flour.
-Many wonder if they can use a food processor to cut the butter in.
-I find a food processor overmixes the butter in and you lose some of the flaky layers.
 Cutting in the cold butter is what helps make the flaky layers!

 - *If you don't have a pastry blender, you can freeze the butter and use a cheese grater to grate the frozen butter into the dry ingredients.

-- Add the 1 cup milk to the bowl and mix into a nice dough ball.
-It should be wet, but workable.
+- Add the 1 cup milk to the bowl and mix to form a nice dough ball.
+It should be soft, firm, and workable.

 - Preheat your oven to 425º F.

-- Put the dough on wax paper.
-Depending on the gluten free flour blend you used, you may want to dust the wax paper with a tiny bit of gluten free flour.
+- Put the dough on wax paper or a silicone mat.
+Depending on the gluten-free flour blend you used, you may want to dust the wax paper or silicone mat with a tiny bit of gluten-free flour.
 It depends on which gluten free flour blend you use.
 Press to 1 1/2 inch thickness.
-(Dust the top of the biscuit dough with a small amount of gluten fre flour as needed.

 - Use a biscuit cutter to cut out biscuit shapes from the dough.
 If you prefer, you can use a large ice cream scoop or cookie scoop to make drop style biscuits.

-- Brush the top of each biscuit with milk.
+- Place each biscuit on a parchment paper lined cookie sheet.
+Brush the top of each biscuit with milk.
 This will help your biscuits get that nice golden color on top.

 - Bake at 425º F for 15 minutes.